dell/terraform-provider-redfish/docs/resources/user_account.md

 - `enabled` (Boolean) If the user is currently active or not.
 - `password` (String, Sensitive) Password of the user
 - `redfish_server` (Block List) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))
 - `role_id` (String) Role of the user.
 Applicable values are 'Operator', 'Administrator', 'None', and 'ReadOnly'.
-Default is "None"
 - `user_id` (String) The ID of the user.
 Cannot be updated.
 - `username` (String) The name of the user
 - `users` (Attributes List) Options to enable or disable the boot device. (see [below for nested schema](#nestedatt--users))